tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 Its essential image is thus a little bit more difficult to characterise than in the case of $[{\bf Fin}, {\bf Set}]$ examined in lecture 1.

-With a little bit more effort, we can however characterise such an essential image as the subcategory of those $F : {\bf Set} \to {\bf Set}$ such that
+With a little bit more effort, we can characterise such an essential image as the subcategory of those $F : {\bf Set} \to {\bf Set}$ such that

 1. $F$ is finitary;
 2. $F$ weakly preserves wide pullbacks.

-The second condition deserves a bite more explanation.
+The second condition deserves a bit more explanation.

 <div id="label-3"></div>
 **Definition.** An endofunctor $F : {\bf Set} \to {\bf Set}$ is said to *weakly preserve pullbacks* if for every pullback square